 - Sell profitable shares after year-end to delay tax payments for a year.

 - Diversification reduces the risk of being over-exposed to certain sectors; the best diversification is to hold the entire market.

 Performance chasing and market timing

-- Best performers of the past had no correlation with best performers of the future, worst performance in the past though have some correlation with bad performance in the future.
+- Best performers of the past did not correlate with best performers of the future, the worst performance in the past though have some correlation with bad performance in the future.